 Instructions

-- Preheat oven to 350 degrees F.
+- Preheat the oven to 350 degrees F.

 - Pour the cream cheese, butter, granulated sugar, and brown sugar into a blender.

-- Pour the cassava flour, almond flour, baking soda and baking powder into the blender pitcher.
+- Pour the cassava flour, almond flour, baking soda, and baking powder into the blender pitcher.

 - Pulse for 45 to 60 seconds, until well-incorporated, using the spatula if you need it.